ejwa/gitinspector/README.md

 ### Packages
 The Debian packages offered with releases of gitinspector are unofficial and very simple packages generated with [stdeb](https://github.com/astraw/stdeb).
 Christian Kastner is maintaining the official Debian packages.
 You can check the current status on the [Debian Package Tracker](https://tracker.debian.org/pkg/gitinspector).
 Consequently, there are official packages for many Debian based distributions installable via *apt-get*.

+An [npm](https://npmjs.com) package is provided for convenience as well.
+To install it globally, execute `npm i -g gitinspector`.

 ### License
 gitinspector is licensed under the *GNU GPL v3*.
 The gitinspector logo is partly based on the git logo; based on the work of Jason Long.
 The logo is licensed under the *Creative Commons Attribution 3.0 Unported License*.